planksourav/Learn-Python/README.md

 - Out of all you must choose a comfortable language for you.
 - Python is one of the easy language to learn and communicate with hardware and make your job done.

+- There are five implementations of the Python language—CPython, Jython, IronPython, Stackless, and PyPy.
 # Learn-Python

  ### What we are going to learn